sumnerevans/sumnerevans.com/content/posts/software-engineering/stop-using-conventional-commits.md

 only thing that really matters is that it was a change to the `core/webmcp` component.

-### Misplaced Focus

-Does Conventional Commits accomplish its goal of add semantic meaning to commit messages to aid developers and end-users in understanding the changes made in a commit?
-It adds some structure, but as we have seen, it's useless structure and it does _not_ aid anyone in understanding the changes made in a commit.
 **Conventional Commits fundamentally focuses on the wrong thing (the commit type) and devalues the scope (which is what people actually care about).**